Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 # React Project Setup Using Hardhat & Truffle - part 2

-Now that we have our project set up, we will have to do some configurations before we start writing our contract
+Now that we have our project set up from part 1, we will have to do some configurations before we start writing our contract

 ## Configuration Setup

 ---

-Each project should now have a configuation file in the root directory for Truffle it should be named ```truffle-config.js```
+Each project should now have a configuration file in the root directory for Truffle it should be named ```truffle-config.js```

 For Hardhat it should be named ```hardhat.config.js```